rodekruis/IBF-system/services/IBF-pipeline-floods/README.md

 ## Prerequisites

+1. Install Docker
-For the GloFAS pipeline to work (to be able to get in daily forecast data)
+2. For the GloFAS pipeline to work (to be able to get in daily forecast data)
   - The IBF-pipeline needs to be able to connect to an Azure Datalake instance, which needs to be set up
   - which in turn needs to be filled by a Databricks pipeline
   - Specifically this means that if this application is handed over to be hosted by someone other than 510